 (Dicey, Morris & Collins on the Conflict of Laws, 15th Ed., R5-019)”.

 The rationale for the rule is that, under the common law, assertions of sovereign authority cannot be made by one state within the territory of another.

 SKAT argued that its claim was not sovereign in nature, but was instead a so-called “patrimonial claim” to recover losses for damage to property which was no different in character from a claim that could have been brought by a private person.
 However, the Court found that all of SKAT’s claims were premised on allegations of erroneous refunds of WHT paid to the WHT applicants, and thus depended upon an allegedly erroneous assessment by SKAT of the applicants’ liability to tax.
 It followed that SKAT’s claims, whatever their form, was to enforce an element of the Danish dividend tax regime enacted by Danish tax legislation and administered by SKAT as the Danish sovereign tax authority.

 As a result of this decision, all the remaining directions and trials have been dismissed.

-Nigel Jones QC and Laurence Page, together with Lisa Freeman of Furnival Chambers (instructed by Meaby & Co Solicitors LLP) acted for Sanjay Shah, Usha Shah and approximately 20 related corporate entities in the claim.
-In addition, at various phases of the case PJ Kirby QC, Stephen Lennard, Charlotte John, Simon Kerry, Priya Gopal and Rob Hammond (also members of Hardwicke) were also instructed.
+Nigel Jones KC and Laurence Page, together with Lisa Freeman of Furnival Chambers (instructed by Meaby & Co Solicitors LLP) acted for Sanjay Shah, Usha Shah and approximately 20 related corporate entities in the claim.
+In addition, at various phases of the case PJ Kirby KC, Stephen Lennard, Charlotte John, Simon Kerry, Priya Gopal and Rob Hammond (also members of Hardwicke) were also instructed.

 Edward Rowntree of Hardwicke acted for Jas Baines, the 40th Defendant.